jbhafner/brian_seo_news/README.md

 Live URL: <a href="https://silly-sign.surge.sh/" target="_blank">https://silly-sign.surge.sh/</a>

-This is my first blog using Kentico Content.
+This is my first blog using Kentico Kontent.
 The front end is a simple React app.

 Background:
 ----------------------------------------------------